Problem of Time in Slightly Inhomogeneous Cosmology: Spacetime Construction

-This result can be interpreted as limiting one's options -- via a Dirac-type procedure \cite{Dirac, AM13} -- for what type of theory emerges.
-The inverse DeWitt supermetric value $x = 1$ drops out alongside the locally Lorentzian physics of SR as one option.
-The $y$'s furnish another option -- a geometrostatics that is in a sense a Riemannian space generalization of locally Galilean relativity.
-The $a$'s furnish a third option, leading to the strong-coupled limit of GR alongside Carrolian relativity (each point can only communicate with itself).
-Finally $\uppi/\sqrt{h} = constant$ arises as a fourth option, not furtherly pursued here.
-The first option furthermore leads to a recovery of the GR-type notion of spacetime.
-In essence, the constraint equations admit interpretation as embedding equations into a manifold of dimension one larger.
+The pure-gravitation parts of these results then follow from the second term \cite{RWR, AM13}.
+This is an obstruction term with multiple factors, each of which being zero provides a distinct option.
+The local relativity of matter parts of these results (\cite{AM13} and references therein) follow as means of the other two underlined terms cancelling each other.
+This result can be interpreted as a restriction -- via a Dirac-type procedure \cite{Dirac, AM13} -- for what type of consistent theories can emerge within the ansatz made.
+One of these options then fixes the inverse DeWitt supermetric value $x = 1$ alongside the locally Lorentzian physics of SR emerging.
+The $y$'s being zero furnishes a distinct option another option -- a geometrostatics that is in a sense a Riemannian space generalization of locally Galilean relativity.
+The $a$'s being zero give rise to a third option, which gives strong-coupled limit of GR alongside Carrolian relativity (here each point can only communicate with itself).
+These second and third options are interesting through their possessing alternative local relativities, but are clearly not realized by the world around us.
+Finally $\uppi/\sqrt{h} = constant$ arises as a fourth option -- constant mean curvature (CMC) slicing -- which is not furtherly pursued here.
+The $x = 1$ option furthermore leads to a recovery of the GR-type notion of spacetime.
+In essence, if this option is followed, then the constraint equations admit interpretation as embedding equations into a manifold of dimension one larger.